Style Starts With How You Feel in Your Body.

 After my son became a toddler, my time stopped feeling elastic.
 Work expanded.
 Motherhood deepened.
 The margins disappeared.
 And working out quietly fell off my priority list - not because it wasn’t important, but because it felt indulgent.

-At a pop-up Pilates event hosted inside the David Klein Gallery in Ferndale, I moved my body again in a way that felt aligned instead of forced.
-The session, led by my friend Casey Rosenhaus, was intentional and strength-focused - no theatrics, just alignment and control.
+Last Sunday morning I attended a Second Haus Pilates pop-up event inside David Klein Gallery in Ferndale, I moved my body again in a way that felt aligned instead of forced.
+The session was led by my friend Casey Rosenhaus, who is a certified Pilates instructor with an effortless teaching style that makes everyone feel welcome and physically challenged in the best way, while also offering modifications for all levels.
+The morning workout was intentional and strength-focused - with an emphasis on alignment and control.

 Afterward, we stayed.